 Vacuum Cleaner Lifespan – How Often to Replace

-How often should you replace your Vacuum Cleaner depends on what you have.
-If you have a Vacuum Cleaner you bought from the “Super Store,” then you should replace it every 3 to 5 years.
+How often should you replace your vacuum depends on what you have.
+If you have a vacuum you bought from the “Super Store,” then you should replace it every 3 to 5 years.

-I’ve only seen a few Super Store vacuum cleaners live up to or past 5 years and they were mostly Dyson.
+I’ve only seen a few Super Store vacuums live up to or past 5 years and they were mostly Dyson.

-If you want a Vacuum Cleaner that lasts a long time, then you might have to spend more money on it.
-If you want a Vacuum Cleaner that can last and take whatever you can throw at it and won’t break the bank then maybe consider looking at this Post I did Here.
+If you want a vacuum that lasts a long time, then you might have to spend more money on it.
+If you want a vacuum that can last and take whatever you can throw at it and won’t break the bank then maybe consider looking at this Post I did Here.

-If you think you need a new Vacuum Cleaner then you probably do.
-Your vacuum might not have the suction it use to or you can see pieces being left behind is a good indication you need a new vacuum cleaner.
+If you think you need a new vacuum then you probably do.
+Your vacuum might not have the suction it use to or you can see pieces being left behind is a good indication you need a new vacuum.

 What Vacuums Last the Longest?

 Despite what the TV commercials say the best vacuums to get are not the bagless kind.
-The vacuum cleaners that I see last the longest are the bagged style ones.
+The vacuums that I see last the longest are the bagged style ones.

 Even though Dyson’s look amazing and don’t lose suction, they have too many plastic parts and can fall short just like other vacuums.
 Many people think Dyson is the holy grail of vacuums, but they’re not.

-The Vacuum Cleaners that I find to be the best of the best are…
+The vacuums that I find to be the best of the best are…

 • Riccar